resouer/oam-kubernetes-runtime/examples/containerized-workload/README.md

-# Custom Workload
+# Containerized Workload

-This is an example web application with a custom workload
+This is an example web application with a containerized workload

 ## Run ApplicationConfiguration